Letter of Intent

 A letter of intent is an initial sketch of your project idea to help program staff understand if it is aligned with the goals of Rackham’s Public Scholarship Grants.
 Your audience is program in public scholarship faculty and staff, who are experts in publicly engaged scholarly practice, but not likely to be experts in your specific field.
 You should clearly and briefly explain any technical terms or methods.

 Description of Your Project Idea

 Describe your idea for a mutually-beneficial public scholarship project.
 You should include how the project you propose will advance your scholarly (broadly-defined) goals and interests.
-You should also indicate how the project is distinct from your dissertation research or Master’s thesis research/project.
+You should also indicate how the project either intersects with or is distinct from your dissertation research or Master’s thesis research/project.